sozialhelden/a11yjson/README.md

 Our goal is to make the world more accessible for everybody — which is easier if everybody uses the same (or at least similar) language when sharing accessibility data.

 This is the successor of the data schema we use for [accessibility.cloud](https://www.accessibility.cloud), one of the biggest data exchange providers for accessibility data, by [Wheelmap.org](https://wheelmap.org), and other organizations.
-Consumable data in this schema has been provided by many international sources, which you can find (in most cases as open data) on https://www.accessibility.cloud.
+Some international sources already provide consumable data in this schema.
+You can find them–in most cases as open data–on https://www.accessibility.cloud.

 We wrote the definitions in TypeScript for compile-time validation.
 It supports validating data records at runtime using [SimpleSchema](https://github.com/aldeed/simple-schema-js).
 SimpleSchema is convertible to other schemes, if necessary.